DinVision/QuickLaunch/README.md

 <b>How to customize Icons Display:</B>
 See this YouTube Video [How to customize Icons Display](https://www.youtube.com/watch?v=RTC05oaLqeM) to see demonstration of the configuration such as following.
+Download the INI files from [INI Files](https://github.com/DinVision/QuickLaunch/tree/Main/INI_Files) Folder

 | Toolbar Display                                                                                             | INI settings                                                                                                                                                                                      |